udodihor/flask-fb-bot/README.md

 Heroku will automatically create a new application instance in your account.
 After creation, you will see a git URL to your heroku app (we will deploy our bot there).

-Finaly, to deploy the app, paste next command in your terminal:
+Finally, to deploy the app, paste next command in your terminal:

 `$ git push heroku master`